The Seven Seeds of Natural Happiness

 How do you respond to change and uncertainty?
 Often we try to suppress it by imposing control; deny it; or give up, because it’s all too much.
 Gardeners and organic farmers are great examples of how to work with creative tension: using uncertainty, finding the ‘gift in the problem’.
 By combining our active intent with receptiveness and adaptability, we can create a natural process of dynamic growth which harnesses change to create a beneficial output.

 This approach, co-creativity, is central to staying positive and achieving results amid uncertainty.
 It is a dance combining hopes and facts, pushing and yielding, focused and peripheral vision.
 The elements in co-creativity include:

 - Tolerance for ambiguity, within and around us.

-- Developing both intuition and logic, and integrating them: The Diamond Process.
+- Developing both intuition and logic, and integrating them: the Diamond Process helps this, explained in the book.

 - Synergy: using tension and uncertainty to find the ‘gift in the problem’.

-If you spend time with gardeners, organic farmers or foresters, you’ll notice a quiet, reflective quality alongside huge capacity for action.
-Their response to problems arises partly from listening to the land, or whatever natural resources are involved (for example, yourself or the situation you’re facing).
-There are two crucial skills here: sitting with stillness, and ‘stalking the vision’.
-This is the way observation and tracking are taught in wilderness skills: sit or walk in total silence, and cultivate wide-angle vision, so that you can see what is peripheral and marginal.
+If you spend time with gardeners, organic farmers or foresters, you will see that their response to problems arises partly from listening to the land, or whatever natural resources are involved (for example, yourself or the situation you’re facing).
+There are two crucial skills in co-creativity: firstly, staying with the tensions of uncertainty, instead of pushing them away; and secondly, the patience and discernment to wait for a resolution to arise from your intuition or some other source.

 In these uncertain times, people need community more than ever, but they may need new skills to make it work.
 So what’s special about community in organic ecosystems, and what can people learn from this?
 Here are three examples:

 Symbiosis: this is the natural mutual support abundant in ecosystems: between different species of plants, animals, insects, and across categories.
 The relevance for people is to be ingenious and generous in building cooperation with others: give where you can, receive where you need.